GluuFederation/flex/docs/admin/admin-ui/introduction.md

 ### Admin UI Frontend

-This user facing Frontend has been developed using the following:
+This user-facing Frontend has been developed using the following:

 #### UI Framework & Styling